 Payment and Cancellation Policy

+All participants are required to be up-to-date on Covid vaccinations and boosters.
 We require Travel/Cancellation Insurance that includes Overseas Medical Care and Evacuation (available from your travel agent or agencies like Travelguard.com and TravelInsure.com).
 Many policies offered by credit cards do not include these options so be sure that you are medically covered for your trip.

 Bring winter clothing and comfortable snow boots because you’ll spend lots of time on your feet.
 You'll get lots of tips and advice during the trip planning to make sure you are ready for the weather.

 Any camera is welcome — from DSLR to Mirrorless to iPhone. iPhones and iPads should be newer models that can run iOS version 15 because these models make it much easier for us to share images during classroom critiques and lessons.

 A month before departure, you will receive additional detailed information to help you prepare for your adventure.
 From camera gear advice to packing suggestions, you’ll get lots of guidance to ensure your trip is one of learning and image making instead of headaches and hassles.

 Hold your spot with a $1200 deposit with the balance due Nov 18, 2022.
 If you need to cancel before Oct 23, $600 will be refunded.
 Because of advanced planning, if the cancellation is within 60 days of the workshop start date, we will not be able to refund any of the workshop fee.